Selling a house at auction

 What are the alternatives to selling a property at auction?

-If you need a quick sale but you’re not sure an auction is the right option for you, a professional buying company could be the ideal solution.
+If you need a quick house sale but you’re not sure an auction is the right option for you, a professional home buying company could be the ideal solution.

 Unlike a property auction, a genuine professional home buyer will be able to offer you a guaranteed sale on a date of your choice.
 A genuine professional home buying company will have its own cash funds available, ready to purchase your property.
 This means a sale can often be completed in as little as 7 days, if required.

-If you’re looking for a quick, guaranteed sale, a professional home buying company is likely to be your best option.
+If you’re looking for a quick, guaranteed sale, a professional house buying company is likely to be your best option.
+If you want to find out how much Quick Move Now could offer to buy your property directly, simply call our professional, friendly team on 0800 068 3366 or complete our online form to get a free cash offer today.
 However, any genuine buyer with funds available to buy your property direct will do so at a discount.
 You can expect to receive around 80-85 per cent of the market value.

 Find out more about: